AmpersandJS/ampersand-model/README.md

 // backbone:
 user.set('firstName', 'billy bob');

-// strict:
+// human:
 user.firstName = 'billy bob';

-// p.s. you can still do it the other way in strict (so you can still pass otions) user.set('firstName', 'billy bob', {silent: true})
+// p.s. you can still do it the other way in human (so you can still pass otions) user.set('firstName', 'billy bob', {silent: true})
 ```